 Because QLED is an LCD-based technology, some areas of the screen may appear brighter than others.
 Even the best kinds of LCDs tend to fade and lose their colors unless viewing it from a sweet spot that’s directly in front of the TV.
 OLEDs, on the other hand, have uniform screens that maintain fidelity from most angles.

 And if you’re someone who’s looking to enjoy a larger (or smaller) screen, then you’ll be happy to know that QLEDs come in all kinds of sizes.
-From as small as 43-inch to as big as 98-inch, you can find these them in almost any size you want.
+From as small as 43-inch to as big as 98-inch, you can find them in almost any size you want.

 FINAL CALL: Which TV Should You Buy?

-LG is the only company that’s making OLED panels, whereas Walton is dealing with high-quality panels.
+LG is the only company that’s making OLED panels, whereas Walton Smart TV is dealing with high-quality panels.
 All other brands use the technology on license and try to add their own genius o give their models an edge.